Garage Conversion Contractor in The Bay Area

 Energy Efficiency

-The walls, floors, and ceilings of the ADU must be properly insulated to meet energy efficiency standards.
-Installing energy-efficient doors and windows is required to minimize heat loss and improve overall energy performance.
+Walls, floors, and ceilings must be properly insulated to meet energy standards.
+Energy-efficient doors and windows are required to minimize heat loss and improve performance.

 9